-According to a six-month study published in the American Journal of Preventative Medicine, people who kept tabs on their daily eating habits for six days a week reported losing roughly twice as much weight as those who didn’t keep written records.
+According to a six-month study published in the American Journal of Preventative Medicine, people who kept tabs on their daily eating habits for six days a week reported losing about twice as many pounds as those who didn’t keep written records.

 Why does this work?

-As a result, get yourself a diet journal, or use the Web, or an app that you can download for free, and start monitoring the amount of foods you are eating throughout the day—snacks and treats included.
+As a result, get yourself a diet journal, and start tracking the amount of foods you consume throughout the day—snacks and treats included.

 11. Take Pictures of your Food

-Beside of keeping track of your daily calorie intake via a food journal, another helpful way to help keep tabs on your daily eating habit is taking photos of your meals and snacks.
+Another helpful way to keep tabs on your daily eating habits is taking photos of your meals and snacks.

 According to research conducted at the University of Wisconsin-Madison, taking pictures of every meal and snack you eat can encourage you to change your diet.

-Plus, this can help you examine the quantity and quality of your meals and help you be accountable for every bite you eat.
+Plus, this can help you examine the quantity and quality of your meals as well as holding you accountable for every bite you eat.

 13. Eat Five Times a Day

-Although there is no conclusive study that proves that eating 4 to 5 mini meals a day can shed weight, I happen to like this eating method very much.
+Although no conclusive study proves that eating 4 to 5 mini meals a day can shed weight, I happen to like this eating method very much.
 And I recommend that you give it a try and see for yourself.

-And I think as long as you are doing the healthy way, eating the right foods and meals, eating small meals throughout the day can help you win the battle of the bulge.
+The thing is, as long as you’re eating the right foods, eating small meals throughout the day can help you win the battle of the bulge.

 Here is sample schedule: